kevScheuer/PyAmpPlots/README.md

 | m              | spin-projection | p (+1), 0, m (-1) |
 | L              | orbital angular momentum | standard letter convention: S, P, D, F, ... |

-Note that this forces the m-projection to be single character.
+Note that this forces the m-projection to be a single character.
 If your config files, and therefore `.fit` result files, don't follow this format then you must edit the `parse_amplitude` function within [extract_fit_results.cc](./scripts/extract_fit_results.cc) to properly convert your amplitude naming scheme into `eJPmL` format.
 This is because the csv headers use this format, and so all the analysis scripts depend on this for interpreting the results.
 You can, of course, choose to keep your `amp_name` scheme and instead rewrite all the analysis scripts to interpret your format instead, though it will require a lot more work.